saikiran40cs/jenkinsci/how-to-use-jenkins/33-run-single-job-parallely-in-multiple-slaves.md

 ![](/assets/MultiSlave_SingleJobconfig_plugin.jpg)

+Save the Job Configuration and Build the Job according to your requirement.

 **Step 1**− If multi node selection was enabled, you get the chance to select multiple nodes to run the job on.
 The job will then be executed on each of the nodes, one after the other or concurrent - depending on the configuration.